Frequently Asked Questions

 Scene Questions

-A Scene combines a speaking character, a background image (or video) an audio that you record to deliver an “embed-able unit” that you can add to your web page.
+A Scene combines a speaking avatar, a background image (or video) an audio that you record to deliver an “embed-able unit” that you can add to your web page.
 The Scene is what you eventually include ('embed' is the term often used) in your web page.

-By creating multiple Scenes, you can embed several talking characters with several different messages across your website.
+By creating multiple Scenes, you can embed several talking avatars with several different messages across your website.
 You can update your Scenes anytime and any change immediately appears in your web pages where your Scenes are embedded.

 Yes, the same Scene can be embedded in multiple pages in your site, or you may prefer to embed different Scenes.
 There is no limit to the number of Scenes you can create.